rafasoares/cancancan-wiki/Traps-(counter-intuitive-or-unexpected-behaviors).md

 # defining abilities
-can :read, @article           # bad can :read, Article.find(2)    # bad can :manage, User             # good can :create, Article          # good can :read, Article, id: 2     # good
+can :read, @article           # bad can :read, Article.find(2)    # bad can :manage, Item             # good, user can manage any items can :create, Article          # good, user can create any articles can :read, Article, id: 2     # good, user can read the article with id 2

 # checking abilities
-can? :destroy, User                    # bad can? :create, Article                  # bad, this does NOT mean "can create an article" can? :create, Article.new              # good, this means "can create an article" can? :create, @user.articles.build     # good can? :read, @article                   # good can? :read, Article.find(2)            # good
+can? :destroy, User                    # bad can? :create, Article                  # bad, this does NOT mean "can create an article" can? :create, Article.new              # good, the user can create an article can? :create, @user.articles.build     # good, the user can create an article for this user can? :read, @article                   # good, the user can read this specific article can? :read, Article.find(2)            # good, the user can read the article with id 2
 ```

 ### load_and_authorize_resource with :manage